Financial Disclosures in Divorces

 Thus, in addition to the initial financial disclosures required in divorces, parties in cases involving requests for spousal support must also complete a Proposed Support Decision and Information form to provide the courts with a clear picture of their finances.
 The form requires the parties to list all of the income they derive from any source, and any liabilities, such as mortgages, health care premiums, car payments, taxes, and credit card debts.Confer with a Skilled Dallas Attorney

 Full and accurate financial disclosures in divorces are essential for obtaining a fair outcome.
 If you wish to seek a divorce, it is advisable to confer with an attorney regarding your rights and obligations.
 The skilled Dallas lawyers of McClure Law Group are mindful of the emotional and financial consequences of ending a marriage, and if you hire us, we will work tirelessly to help you seek a prompt and equitable dissolution.
-Our main office is in Dallas, and we are available by appointment for consultations at our Collin-County office in Plano.
 We regularly represent people in divorce actions in Dallas, Frisco, Fort Worth, Irving, McKinney, Richardson, Rockwall, and Garland.
 We also help parties with family law issues in cities in Dallas, Rockwall, Denton, Collin, Tarrant, and Grayson Counties.
 You can reach us by calling 214.692.8200, or by using our online form to set up a meeting.